 So that brings us to the 20th century.
-A lot happened and we have better records, so get ready for the deluge.
+A lot has happened and we have better records so get ready for the deluge.

 Once active hostilities wore down music became seen as key tool for unifying the country.
-Powered by government initiatives zheng-related events moved quickly.
-Here's a breakdown, taken from Dr. Han, Dr. Cheng, Gaywood, and Chinese News Analysis:
+Zheng-related events moved quickly in part because of government initiatives.
+Here's a breakdown of those events as reported by Dr. Han, Dr. Cheng, Gaywood, and Chinese News Analysis:

 1946: Liang Tsai-Ping (Liáng Zài Píng) (梁在平), a guzheng performer, produces Zheng Manual (筝谱, Zhēng Pǔ), the first formally published book that discussed and described guzheng technique and music.
 Another leading man in the zheng world, Cáo Zhèng (曹正), produced his instructional book later that same year.
 His is titled Guzheng Manual (古筝谱, Gǔzhēng Pǔ).
 (4)(5)

-1949: The Chinese Government establishes National and Provincial music schools to begin shaping identity through music. (from Dr. Han, find second source)
+1949: The Chinese Government establishes National and Provincial music schools to begin shaping identity through music. (from Dr. Han)

 1950: Cáo Zhèng establishes the first formal zheng curriculum at the Lu Xun Academy of Arts in Shenyang.
 (6)

 1951: The Chairman of the Chinese government urges the people to "create new through old".
-The music schools and government react by formalizing zheng classes in the conservatories, to create a new form of music using old instruments.
+The music schools and government react by formalizing zheng classes in the conservatories.
+Their stated goal is to create a new form of music using old instruments.

 1954: The first Forum on Instrument Reforms is held in Beijing.
-It is declared what parts of folk instruments had to be standardized and improved.
+Participants announce how folk instruments will be standardized and improved.
 16-string zheng, the most common at the time, are determined to have too small a range to accompany large orchestras.
-It is decided they need to be expanded.
+It is announced they need to be changed.

 1956: Wèi Zhònglè, (衛仲樂, simp: 卫仲乐), a Shanghai-area musician well known for performing 'serious' music with traditional Chinese instruments, speaks at the Chinese People's Political Consultative Conference (CPPCC, 中国人民政治协商会议), saying that while it was true the Central conservatory had established a 'Chinese Folklore Music Department' it was a miserable enterprise with few teachers and very few students.
 In other words, 5 year on, the classes created in 1951 weren't getting anywhere.
 (Chinese News Analysis paraphrased from translation, # 381, page 7, citing 大公報, Takungpao, 天津 (Tianjin) February 10, 1956)